 Weekend dispatch available

-Saturday pulls keep Monday starts clean; Friday afternoon dispatch sets the weekend turn.
+Saturday pulls keep Monday starts clean; Friday afternoon coordination sets the weekend turn.

 Insurance and Contractor Account Setup